Quebec Rugby Football Union

 The Quebec Rugby Football Union (QRFU) was a football league consisting of teams from Quebec and formed in 1883.
 Eastern Ontario teams like Ottawa City and Ottawa College joined in 1894.

 League formation and play

 The QRFU was formed officially on January 16, 1883, 10 days after the Ontario Rugby Football Union.
 Teams from the QRFU would compete against member clubs of the ORFU for the Dominion Championship of the CRFU beginning the following season.
 The QRFU adopted the ORFU point-scoring system in 1884 with the formation of the Canadian Rugby Football Union.
 The Montreal Foot Ball Club claimed the first ever CRFU Championship 30–0 over the Toronto Football Club.

-Teams of the QRFU played 15 men to a side, and did not adopt a down system until 1904, when it agreed that a team must make five yards on its third scrimmage to keep possession of the ball.
+Teams of the QRFU played 15 men to a side, and did not adopt a down system until 1904, when it agreed that a team must make five yards on its third scrimmage, regardless of the gain or loss on the previous two, to keep possession of the ball.